 This Blood Orange Bourbon Smash will become one of your go-to winter cocktails.
-It’s perfect for dinner parties and impromptu playdates turned into company for dinner.
+It's perfect for dinner parties and impromptu playdates turned into company for dinner.
 Everyone loves citrus, and loves the rich red color of blood oranges.
 You can pull this cocktail together in under five minutes with minimal work and just a few ingredients.
 This Blood Orange Bourbon Smash is sweetened with maple syrup, creating a cocktail that is flavorful, not overly sweet, and highlights the flavors of refreshing winter citrus.
+Be sure to top your cocktail with one of our beautiful dehydrated orange slices!

 What You'll Like About This Cocktail: